-How to Run Your Restaurant While Complying With COVID-19 Regulations
+How to Run Your Restaurant During the COVID-19 Pandemic

-In this post, we’ll provide suggestions on how you can follow industry best practices during the COVID-19 crisis.
+In this post, we’ll provide guidance for business owners in the restaurant industry navigating this public health emergency.
+After reading our tips, you’ll understand how to follow industry best practices during the COVID-19 crisis.

 1. Provide Employees with Necessary Safety Items

-All servers, cooks, hosts, and other employees should be given necessary safety items.
-This includes hand sanitizer, masks, gloves, and anything else recommended by the restaurant industry.
-You should also ensure hand sanitizer is readily available to patrons.
+All servers, cooks, hosts, and other employees should be given personal protective equipment and safety items when they return to work.
+This includes hand sanitizer, face covering masks, gloves, and anything else recommended by the restaurant industry.
+You should also ensure hand sanitizer is readily available to employees and patrons.

 2. Ensure Social Distancing Whenever Possible

-Even if your restaurant is permitted to reopen, it’s crucial to continue social distancing.
-To do this, you can offer no-contact takeout and delivery services, so you’ll get less foot traffic inside your establishment.
+Even if your restaurant is open for business, it’s crucial to continue social distancing.
+To do this, you can offer no-contact takeout and delivery services.
+That way, you’ll have less foot traffic inside your establishment.

 3. Take Employees’ Temperatures Before Each Shift

-Although not required by the CDC, you may want to consider taking workers’ temperatures prior to the start of each shift.
+Although it isn’t required by the CDC, you may want to take workers’ temperatures prior to the start of each shift.
 Sick employees should stay home until they’re healthy, as to not spread COVID-19 or any other illnesses.

-Often, restaurants offer reusable menus in-house.
+Often, restaurants offer reusable menus in their dining rooms.
 If you must, these should be disinfected after each use.
 However, to avoid spreading germs, consider ordering paper menus that can be discarded after each use.

-Create a strict cleaning and sanitizing schedule for all areas of your establishment.
-This includes seating areas, on-table items (condiments and silverware), ordering devices, self-serve areas, bathrooms, and anything else touched by employees or customers.
+Create a strict cleaning and disinfecting schedule for all areas of your establishment.
+This includes anything touched by employees or customers:

-In addition to having your staff clean these items and areas throughout the day, you may want to hire a professional cleaning crew to periodically clean and sanitize your establishment.
+In addition to cleaning throughout the day, you should also consider hiring a professional cleaning crew to frequently clean your establishment.